c-thao/cecs460/UART Processor/Project4/README.md

-# UART Processor
+# TSI
-This fourth project focuses on integrating the transmit and receive engine into the UART processor.
-There is no big difference between this project and the previous project.
-The previous project focused on the receive engine, but require integration of the transmit and receive engine into the UART processor.
-So this project will be much of the same.
+This fifth project introduces the concept of a Technology Specific Instantiation (TSI).
+In this project instantiations of I/O buffers of the target technology, Spartan 6, were created in a separate TSI file removing the overhead introduced by allowing xilinx to compensate and create the I/O buffers itself.